 Snow, the First Mate - Loyal, hardy, never flinches in the face of danger.

 Beemer, the Pilot – Friendly, goofy, terrible with a gun, but an ace at flying.

-Tai, the Hacker – Energetic, sprightly, and full of mischief.
+Tai, the Hacker – Quiet, nerdy, and formerly upper class.

 Ezra, the Cook – Incredibly intelligent but mystifying, they seem to be on a different level than the rest of us.